tekgnosis-net/fetcher-mcp/README.md

   - Supports the following parameters:
     - `urls`: Array of URLs to fetch (required parameter)
     - Other parameters are the same as `fetch_url`

+- `search` - Perform Google searches for one or more queries with anti-bot protections
+  - Shares a single Chromium session for multi-query runs to mimic human behaviour
+  - Saves fingerprint and storage state per query to reduce CAPTCHAs and rate limits
+  - Supports the following parameters:
+    - `queries`: Array of search keywords to execute (required parameter)
+    - `limit`: Maximum number of results per query (default 10)
+    - `timeout`: Page load timeout in milliseconds (default 60000)
+    - `noSaveState`: Disable writing fingerprint/state files if set to true
+    - `locale`: Locale hint for result personalization (default `en-US`)
+    - `debug`: Enable headful Playwright mode for manual CAPTCHA handling

 - `browser_install` - Install Playwright Chromium browser binary automatically